h2oai/2017-06-21-hackathon/dashboard/README.md

 test_30day.csv.gz
 ```
 To run the example unzip the test_30day.csv.gz and run `python top_jobs_ts.py`
 These files should help you get started.
-You can improve on the existing Python code or start from scratch if you like
+You can improve on the existing Python/Javascript code or start from scratch if you like

 The main objective is to build an end to end data product that can be displayed in the web browser.
 You can use any plotting library you like but extra bonus points for using Javascript / D3.js